Satan's Cheerleaders: Release

-The film was released theatrically in the United States by Dimension Pictures in June 1977.
+The film was released theatrically in the United States by Dimension Pictures in 1977.

 Home media

 The film was released on VHS in the 1980s by various companies including Interglobal Home Video, Liberty Home Video, and United Video and on DVD by VCI Entertainment in 2002.
 The DVD version was released by the VCI Home Video label from Music Video Distributors.
 A Blu-ray and DVD combo was released on November 7, 2017.

+Reception

+TV Guide found that "This is a wretched drive-in movie that doesn't even live up to the potential for unintentional laughs promised by the title."